 Yes, the Lucky Bamboo is indeed considered to be lucky by many.
-Not only Vastu and Feng Shui enthusiasts, many proud owners of the Lucky Bamboo believe that the plant has brought good luck and prosperity into their household.
+Not only Vastu and Feng Shui enthusiasts, many proud owners of the Lucky Bamboo believe that the plant has brought in good luck and prosperity into their household.

 Where should we keep lucky bamboo at home?

 The Lucky Bamboo is best placed next to a window, with some curtains to filter the bright sunlight from harming the leaves.
-As per Vastu, placing the plant towards the southeast corner helps aid the plant in bringing good luck and fortune to the household.
+As per Vastu, placing the plant towards the southeast corner helps aid the plant in bringing in good luck and fortune to the household.